 I’d say it’s a decent amount of content.
 Could I have written and published more?
 Sure.
 More is always the answer when it comes to how much work one can do.
 I could have written better posts, developed my projects better…

 But the truth is that my writing has developed a lot since I wrote my first post on this blog, back in April 2012.
-For those of you who do not know this, English is not my native language.

 I’ve also learned a few other things that I’d like to share with you.